-67 Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure'.
+Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure'.

-68 OECD, Latin American Economic Outlook 2020: Digital Transformation for Building Back Better (Paris: OECD Publishing, 2020), https://doi.org/10.1787/e6e864fb-en.
+&lt;sup>70 OECD, Latin American Economic Outlook 2020: Digital Transformation for Building Back Better (Paris: OECD Publishing, 2020), https://doi.org/10.1787/e6e864fb-en.

-69 Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure', 1.
+&lt;sup>71 Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure', 1.

-70 OECD, Latin American Economic Outlook 2020, 278.
+&lt;sup>72 OECD, Latin American Economic Outlook 2020, 278.

-71 Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure', 4.
+&lt;sup>73 Castillo and Plasencia, 'Building BIG: Brazil's Challenges and Opportunities in Infrastructure', 4.

-efficiency, export performance, domestic integration and productivity more generally.
-74 The working paper identifies "infrastructure gaps", benchmarked against the Brazilian economy's main competitors.
+An International Monetary Fund (IMF) working paper echoes these findings, identifying "infrastructure bottlenecks" as a key obstacle to growth, with negative impacts on market efficiency, export performance, domestic integration and productivity more generally.
+The working paper identifies "infrastructure gaps", benchmarked against the Brazilian economy's main competitors.
 While Brazil's electricity supply and ICT infrastructure is close to the expected value for its income group, its roads, railroads, ports and airports are "significantly" below the predicted value, "with the largest gaps in road and port infrastructure."

-According to the IMF working paper, this gap reflects "a prolonged period of low infrastructure investment", dropping from 5.2% of GDP in the early 1980s to 2.25% of GDP in 2013.75 The decline in infrastructure investment has led to a variety of financial sustainability challenges that impact Brazilian infrastructure.
-On the one hand, private sector investment has not yet "filled the space vacated by the public sector"; on the other hand, while the Brazilian Development Bank (BNDES) has always been a major infrastructure financier.
-Law 13/483 (2017) mandates that BNDES's subsidized interest rate (Taxa de Juros de Longo Prazo) will be replaced by a market-based long-term interest rate.
+According to the IMF working paper, this gap reflects "a prolonged period of low infrastructure investment", dropping from 5.2% of GDP in the early 1980s to 2.25% of GDP in 2013.
+The decline in infrastructure investment has led to a variety of financial sustainability challenges that impact Brazilian infrastructure.
+On the one hand, private sector investment has not yet "filled the space vacated by the public sector"; on the other hand, while the Brazilian Development Bank (BNDES) has always been a major infrastructure financier, Law 13/483 (2017) mandates that BNDES's subsidized interest rate (Taxa de Juros de Longo Prazo - TJLP) will be replaced by a market-based long-term interest rate.
 However, the adoption of Basel III "might impact the capacity of the banking sector to increase its portfolio in the infrastructure sector...
-Brazil will need to attract more international infrastructure developers with technical and financial capabilities that will complement the local market supply."77
+Brazil will need to attract more international infrastructure developers with technical and financial capabilities that will complement the local market supply."

 Brazil's infrastructural challenges gain a new urgency given the extent of demographic changes, population growth and urbanization; as of 2020, Brazil's rate of urbanization stands at 84.4%, with an urban population of over 160 million.
 Director Cesar Cunha Campos at FGV Projetos commented in 2015 that the rapid and continuous expansion of Brazil's urban population is a stress for transport infrastructure.
-While Brazil has enacted world-leading measures to improve urban mobility, such as the Bus Rapid Transport exclusive corridors system, there is much room for improvement in integrated planning, "supported by clear public policies, new technologies and ways to safeguard the environment, is the path towards sustainable mobility in cities in Brazil, as elsewhere."78
+While Brazil has enacted world-leading measures to improve urban mobility, such as the Bus Rapid Transport exclusive corridors system, there is much room for improvement in integrated planning, "supported by clear public policies, new technologies and ways to safeguard the environment, is the path towards sustainable mobility in cities in Brazil, as elsewhere."